 This section establishes the procedures for public meetings of the Board of Supervisors, the Planning Commission, the Architectural Review Board, the Board of Equalization, the Board of Appeals, the Board of Zoning Appeals, the Electoral Board, and any advisory bodies established by the Board of Supervisors to transact any business statutorily required or necessary to continue operations of the public body, and the public bodies' discharge of their lawful purposes, duties, and responsibilities.
-These procedures may also be applied by the Albemarle County Public Schools, the authorities, and the other public bodies identified in Section 4 to the extent this section is practicable for their those public bodies.
-These procedures may be used during the COVID-19 disaster in order to ensure the continuity of government.
+These procedures may also be applied by the Albemarle County Public Schools, the authorities, and the other public bodies identified in Section 4 to the extent this section is practicable for those public bodies.
 References to the "Board" and the "Supervisors" in this section should be modified as appropriate when applied by public bodies other than the Board of Supervisors.